ibm-cloud-docs/workload-protection/cspm-implement.md

 ```
 {: pre}

-Create the policy for the trusted profile for enterprise:
+Create the policy for the trusted profile for the enterprise account:

 ```sh
 ibmcloud iam trusted-profile-policy-create ibmcspm-wp-app-config -r Viewer,"Usage Report Viewer" --service-name enterprise